FindoraNetwork/findora-sdk/Integration Guide.md

 - **2. How to create a Findora wallet?**

     ```jsx
-    // Here we are assuming that SDK has already been imported and configured,
-    // please see "**1.
-How to configure / initialize Findora SDK?**"
+    // Note: The SDK must be setup before you can proceed with the instructions below (i.e. see step #1)

-    // To create an account we would use one of Findora SDK API.
+    // To create an account we would use one of the Findora SDK APIs.
-    // In this example we use Keypair API to create a Findora wallet
+    // In this example, we use Keypair API to create a Findora wallet
     const { Keypair: KeypairApi } = findoraSdk.Api;

-    // This wallet info would be used for any operation related to the SDK, so it is quite important
+    // This wallet info below will be used for any operation related to the SDK
     const walletInfo = await KeypairApi.createKeypair(password);
     ```

 - **3. How can I send FRA to another wallet?**

     ```jsx
-    // Here we are assuming that SDK has already been imported and configured,
-    // please see "**1.
-How to configure / initialize Findora SDK?**"
+    // Note: The SDK must be setup before you can proceed with the instructions below (i.e. see step #1)

     const { Keypair: KeypairApi, Asset: AssetApi, Transaction: TransactionApi  } = findoraSdk.Api;

-    // First step is to restore your wallet using a mnemonic phrase, or, alternatively, a private key
+    // First step is to restore your wallet using a mnemonic phrase or, alternatively, a private key
     // a.
 Restore from mnemonic
     const walletInfo = await KeypairApi.restoreFromMnemonic(yourMnenomic, password);
     // b.
 Or, alternatively, restore from private key
     const anotherWalletInfo = await KeypairApi.restoreFromPrivateKey(pkey, password);

-    // We are going to use a native FRA asset code, since we are sending FRA
+    // We are going to use a native FRA asset code since we are sending FRA
     const assetCode = await AssetApi.getFraAssetCode();

-    // Next, we create an instance of the transaction builder - that is what is going to be broadcasted to the network
+    // Next, we create an instance of the transaction builder - that is what is going to be broadcast to the network
     const transactionBuilder = await TransactionApi.sendToAddress(
       walletInfo,
       address,